 |Meta-Analysis of Program Effects|

-|Outcomes measured||Treatment Age||No. of effect sizes||Treatment N||Adjusted effect sizes (ES) and standard errors (SE) used in the benefit-cost analysis||Unadjusted effect size (random effects model)|
+|Outcomes measured||No. of effect sizes||Treatment N||Adjusted effect size(ES) and standard error(SE)||Unadjusted effect size (random effects model)|

 Cavalluzzo, L.C.
 (2004).
 Is national board certification an effective signal of teacher quality?
 Alexandria, VA: The CNA Corporation.

 Cavalluzzo, L., Barrow, L., Henderson, S., Mokher, C., Geraghty, T., & Sartain, L. (2014).
 From large urban to small rural schools: An empirical study of national board certification and teaching effectiveness.
 CNA Analysis and Solutions.

 Chingos, M.M., & Peterson, P.E.
 (2011).
 It's easier to pick a good teacher than to train one: Familiar and new results on the correlates of teacher effectiveness.
 Economics of Education Review, 30(3), 449-465

 Clotfelter, C.T., Ladd, H.F., & Vigdor, J.L.
 (2010).
 Teacher credentials and student achievement in high school: A cross-subject analysis with student fixed effects.
 Journal of Human Resources, 45(3), 655-681.

 Cowan, J., & Goldhaber, D. (2016).
 National Board Certification and teacher effectiveness: Evidence from Washington State.
 Journal of Research on Educational Effectiveness, 9(3), 233-258.

 Fisher, S., & Dickenson, T. (2005).
 A study of the relationship between the national board certification status of teachers and students' achievement: Technical report.
 Columbia, SC: South Carolina Dept. of Education.